North Korea’s Kim will go into Putin summit needing a win

 WHY NOW?

-The Kim-Putin meeting, whose exact date has not been announced, is coming surprisingly late in the game.
+The Kim-Putin meeting, which is taking place on Thursday in the Russian city of Vladivostok, is coming surprisingly late in the game.

 It’s been nearly a year and a half since Kim announced his plan to emerge from relative isolation at home and expand diplomatic relations with China and South Korea and open denuclearization talks with Washington.